- March 25, 2015

 "Dyscourse" is a single-player simulation game featuring fabulous visuals and a good soundtrack.
 As Rita, a plane crash survivor, players navigate choices that determine their group's survival on a deserted island, leading to diverse, emergent stories with over 120,000 words of unique, replayable content.
 Humorous and sometimes dark, the game forges your story through critical and interpersonal decisions.

-- The game offers a wide variety of choices that significantly impact the story, encouraging multiple playthroughs.
+- The game offers a high level of replayability, with multiple endings and choices that significantly impact the story.

-- The game is very short, with a typical playthrough lasting around an hour, which may not justify the price.
+- The game is quite short, with a typical playthrough lasting around an hour, which may not justify the full price for some players.

-- Character development is lacking, with many characters feeling like one-dimensional stereotypes.
+- Character development is lacking, as many characters feel like one-dimensional stereotypes without depth.

 story

-“The story is horrendously generic (plane crash, desert island, etc.), and none of the characters do a lick to improve on that.”
+“The story is horrendously generic (plane crash, desert island, etc.), and none of the characters do anything to improve on that.”